📌 Overview

 Due to not being easily scalable horizontally for write operations, the database layer of PostgreSQL and Active Record often became a bottleneck.
 The team relied on vertically scaling the single primary server instance through Christmas of 2024.

-The largest machine available for RDS on AWS is currently the 48x family (192 vCPU, 1.5 TB RAM).
-Even with that jumbo sized instance, the platform had reliability issues at peak load on Christmas 2024, driving a need to re-design for reliability improvements before Christmas 2025.
+The largest instance available for RDS at the time was the 48x family (192 vCPU, 1.5 TB RAM).
+Even with that jumbo-sized instance, the platform had reliability issues at peak load on Christmas 2024, driving a need to re-design for reliability improvements before Christmas 2025.

-To handle greater levels of peak traffic reliably, the team decided to introduce a type of sharding using multiple primary databases.
-Several sharding approaches were considered.
+To handle greater levels of peak traffic reliably, the team decided to introduce application-level sharding using multiple primary databases.
+Several alternative approaches were considered.
 One goal was to leverage the existing code as much as possible, with minimal changes, and control the sharding distribution from the application level.

-Fortunately Ruby on Rails was enhanced over more than 15 years of development to support the needs of mature, scaled-up platforms with billions of rows and terabytes of data, with patterns but also flexibility.
-A couple of key capabilities could be used to accommodate either strategy.
+Fortunately Ruby on Rails was enhanced through more than 15 years of development, to support the needs of mature, scaled-up platforms with billions of rows and terabytes of data.

 Before getting into the solution details, let’s look at some technical metrics from Christmas Day 2025 to help set context.